schilkp/Tonbandgeraet/README.md

   Implemented and theoretically (almost?) done, but completely untested.

-- Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewd.
+- Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewed.
 Certain FreeRTOS (rare) are not yet traced correctly due to insufficient tracing hooks.
 Tracing of streambuffers, direct-to-task notification, timers, and event groups are not yet Implemented.

 #### Other:
 - This documentation.

 ### Planned: